 We'll be back and take a quick break after this.

-Two longtime councilmen in Rosemead, California will remain in office after voters rejected a recall effort supported by opponents of a recently opened Walmart store.
+Two longtime councilmen in Rosemead, California remain in office after voters rejected a recall effort supported by opponents of a recently opened Walmart store.

 The election was monitored by U.S. Justice Department observers.

-A court ordered the observers after Taylor and Imperial complained their opponents had violated the voting rights act by distributing petitions that were only in English.
+A court ordered the observers after Taylor and Imperial complained their opponents had violated the Voting Rights Act by distributing petitions that were only in English.

-Uh yes, uh ladies and gentlemen, they tried to have a recall effort on two councilmen who supported a Walmart store, and the recall effort went down to a stinging defeat.
+Yes, ladies and gentlemen, they tried to have a recall effort on two councilmen who supported a Walmart store, and the recall effort went down to a stinging defeat.

 California has filed suit against Ford Motors, General Motors, and Toyota, and three other car makers did so today, charging that greenhouse gases from their vehicles have cost the state millions of dollars.